-NHS organisations face a huge challenge to rebuild and reset local service provision in the wake of COVID-19.
-Many want to retain and develop the agile and collaborative ways of working across organisations and systems, driven by their response to the crisis, in order to realign traditional clinical services in new ways to meet the changing needs of patients and communities.
+NHS organisations face a huge challenge to rebuild and reset local service provision in the next phase of the COVID-19 pandemic.
+Many want to retain and develop the agile and collaborative ways of working across organisations and systems, driven by their response to the COVID-19 crisis, in order to realign traditional clinical services in new ways to meet the changing needs of patients and communities.

 Clinical excellence awards have existed in one form or other since the inception of the NHS.
-The current employer-based local clinical excellence award (LCEA) scheme has undergone some recent changes but we know (as noted in the 2020 DDRB report) that the current LCEA system is not working as it should; it is unfair for:
+The current employer-based LCEA scheme has undergone some recent changes but we know (as noted in the 2020 DDRB report) that the current LCEA system is not working as it should; it is unfair for: